Nik Brunner's personal website - a black and white photograph of a modernist house representing his digital home

 The technology is fascinating, but it has real limits.
 If you rely too heavily on it, you will actively unlearn skills and knowledge — and maybe most importantly, you will no longer have fun.

 That's why I'm deliberate about how I use it.
-My primary AI tool is Claude Code.
-I use it like a personal assistant for brainstorming, planning, debugging and implementing boilerplate.
+I use Claude Code as my primary AI assistent.
 When the task feels manageable by AI code generation, I work out detailed plans and then let Claude Code handle the implementation, while reviewing the code step by step.

 Employment